 - Within 20 seconds, program a remote transmitter by pressing any button on a transmitter.
-The locks will cycle once to confirm that the remote transmitter has been programmed.
-(If more than 20 seconds pass before pressing a remote transmitter button, the programming mode will exit and the procedure will have to be repeated.) - Repeat the previous step to program additional remote transmitters.
-The locks will cycle once to confirm that each remote transmitter has been programmed. - When you have completed programming the remote transmitters, turn the ignition to 1 (LOCK) or wait 20 seconds.
-Again the doors will lock/unlock to confirm programming has been completed.
+Note: If more than 20 seconds pass before pressing a remote transmitter button, the programming mode will exit and the procedure will have to be repeated. - Repeat the previous step to program additional remote transmitters. - When you have completed programming the remote transmitters, turn the ignition to 1 (LOCK) or wait 20 seconds.